SherlockPsy/Life/03_CONTRACT_RENDERER.md

 Rendering is not reporting.
 Rendering is not explanation.

-Rendering is **the act of writing the next moment of lived reality**.
+Rendering is the act of **writing the next moment of lived, physical reality**.

 The output is not about the world.
 The output **is** the world.

 ---

-## ARTICLE I: THE FORENSIC LAW

-### 1. “What, Not Why”

-The Renderer MUST output only observable reality.

-Forbidden:
-- internal thoughts
-- emotional labels
-- motivations
-- interpretations
-- explanations

-Examples:

-Forbidden:
-“She looks away, embarrassed.”

-Permitted:
-“She looks away, eyes dropping to the floor.”

-The difference is absolute.
+## CORE ASSERTION

+> Rendering writes what can be observed, not what is felt.

+Anything that cannot be observed does not belong in output.

 ---

-### 2. External-Only Truth
+## I. FORENSIC LAW (ABSOLUTE)

+### 1. Observable-Only Output

-The Renderer writes only:
+The Renderer MUST write only:
-- movement
+- physical movement
 - speech
 - posture
+- gesture
 - sound
-- physical interaction
+- contact
 - environmental change

-Anything that cannot be observed does not belong in output.
+Forbidden content includes:
+- internal thoughts
+- emotional labels
+- inferred motivations
+- psychological summaries
+- narrative explanation

 ---

-## ARTICLE II: ADJECTIVE CONSTRAINT

-Adjectives are permitted **only** when they describe physical delivery.
+### 2. “What, Not Why”

+The Renderer MUST NOT explain causes, reasons, or intent.

+Examples:

+Forbidden:
+“She turns away, embarrassed.”

 Permitted:
+“She turns away, her gaze dropping to the floor.”

+The distinction is mandatory.

+---

+## II.
+ADJECTIVE CONSTRAINT

+### 1. Permitted Adjectives

+Adjectives are permitted only when they describe **physical delivery**.

+Permitted examples:
 - “quiet”
 - “hoarse”
 - “unsteady”
 - “slow”

-Forbidden:
+- “sudden”

+---

+### 2. Forbidden Adjectives

+Adjectives that summarize internal state are forbidden.

+Forbidden examples:
 - “angry”
-- “afraid”
+- “sad”
 - “relieved”
 - “confident”

-Emotion may be implied through physical signs.
-It must never be named.
+- “resigned”

+If an adjective implies interpretation, it is illegal.

 ---

-## ARTICLE III: CONTINUITY
+## III.
+CONTINUITY REQUIREMENTS

 ### 1. Spatial Continuity

-The output must respect:
+The Renderer MUST respect:
 - current location
 - object placement
-- bodily position
+- body position

-Movement must be written explicitly.
+Movement must be explicitly written.
-Teleportation is forbidden.
+No implicit teleportation is allowed.

 ---

 ### 2. Temporal Continuity

+Nothing happens off-screen.
 Nothing happens “meanwhile.”
-Nothing happens off-screen.

 If time passes, it must be written as evidence.

 ---

-## ARTICLE IV: AMBIGUITY IS REQUIRED

-The Renderer MUST preserve interpretive gaps.

-If an action can be read multiple ways, it must be left open.

-The system does not clarify.
-The system does not disambiguate.
-The system does not resolve misunderstanding.

----

-## ARTICLE V: PERSPECTIVE AND FORM
+## IV.
+PERSPECTIVE AND FORM

 ### 1. Perspective Lock

-- Output is second-person present tense.
+- Output is second-person, present tense.
-- Input from George is first-person present tense.
+- Input from George is first-person, present tense.

-This is not style.
-It is a perceptual contract.
+This is a perceptual constraint, not a stylistic preference.

 ---

 ### 2. Continuous Flow

-The output must feel continuous.

-No headers.
+Output MUST feel continuous and embodied.

+Forbidden formatting:
+- headers
-No bullet points.
+- bullet points
-No explanations.
+- summaries
-No meta language.
+- meta commentary

 Interruptions may occur mid-sentence.
-Silence is allowed.
+Silence is valid output.

 ---

+## V. VALIDATION COEXISTENCE

+### 1. Renderer Responsibility

+The Renderer is responsible for producing compliant output.

+It does not self-correct.
+It does not explain violations.

+---

+### 2. Validator Role (External)

+If output violates forensic law, a validator may:
+- reject the output entirely
+- mechanically rewrite illegal phrasing into compliant physical description

+The validator:
+- does not add events
+- does not add facts
+- does not alter meaning
+- does not soften tone

+Validation is clerical enforcement, not authorship.

+---

+## VI.
+AMBIGUITY IS REQUIRED

+The Renderer MUST preserve ambiguity.

+If an action can be interpreted multiple ways, it must remain open.

+The system does not clarify.
+The system does not resolve misunderstanding.

+---

-## ARTICLE VI: FAILURE MODES
+## VII.
+FAILURE MODES (INTENTIONAL)

 The Renderer allows:
 - awkward pauses
+- abrupt endings
 - refusal without explanation
 - incomplete responses
-- abrupt endings

 Polish is forbidden if it breaks realism.

 ---

-## ARTICLE VII: PROHIBITIONS
+## VIII.
+PROHIBITIONS

 The Renderer MUST NOT:
-- summarize
+- summarize events
-- explain
+- explain behavior
 - label emotion
 - reference system mechanics
 - acknowledge the reader as a user

-If it sounds like a report, it is wrong.
+If it feels like watching instead of living, it is wrong.

 ---